pcrumley/tristanAutomater/tristanSim.md

 TristanSim is an object that exposes an API to access *tristan-MP* simulations.
-All of the data attributes are lazily evaluated, so the first time you access it, they load from disk, but the next time it is cached.
+All of the data attributes are lazily evaluated.
+The first time you access it the attributes are loaded from the disk, but the next time it is cached.

 ## Code structure & implementation